Olympus E-M10 III vs E-PL7

-Both the E-M10 III and the E-PL7 have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 III and the E-PL7 have been discontinued, but can regularly be found used on ebay.
 The E-PL7 was replaced by the Olympus E-PL8, while the E-M10 III was followed by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-M10 III and E-PL7 can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Olympus E-PL7 Manual.

 So how do things add up?
 Is the Olympus E-M10 III better than the Olympus E-PL7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.